williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 ![Demand ACF](https://williamscale.github.io/attachments/cps-load-prediction/acf_demand.png)

 To obtain stationarity, I then took the difference in demand with a lag of 1 between days.
-In other words, the day-to-day difference in demand is relatively constant.
+In other words, although the demand is not constant, the day-to-day difference in demand is relatively constant.
 This is shown both in the ACF plot, the plot over time, and via an augmented Dickey-Fuller (ADF) test ($\text{p-value}=0.01$).

 ![Demand Diff Training](https://williamscale.github.io/attachments/cps-load-prediction/demand_diff_time_training.png)